 Choosing an SEO Plugin

-There’s a plethora of plugins out there to help you control the SEO of your WordPress site, but they come down to three very popular choices:
+There are a plethora of plugins out there to help you control the SEO of your WordPress site, but they come down to three very popular choices:

 Both are very similar in features, and either one will work fine for SEO purposes.
 They are slightly different in terms of features, so you might want to briefly try both just to see which you like better.